Praluent FDA Approval History

 Last updated by Judith Stewart, BPharm on Sep 7, 2020.

 FDA Approved: Yes (First approved July 24, 2015)

 Dosage form: Injection

 Treatment for: High Cholesterol, High Cholesterol, Familial Heterozygous, High Cholesterol, Familial Homozygous

 Praluent (alirocumab) is a PCSK9 (proprotein convertase subtilisin/kexin type 9) inhibitor monoclonal antibody indicated:

 - to reduce the risk of myocardial infarction, stroke, and unstable angina requiring hospitalization in adults with established cardiovascular disease.

 - as an adjunct to diet, alone or in combination with other lipid-lowering therapies (e.g., statins, ezetimibe), for the treatment of adults with primary hyperlipidemia (including heterozygous familial hypercholesterolemia) to reduce low-density lipoprotein cholesterol LDL-C.

-Development History and FDA Approval Process for Praluent
+Development Timeline for Praluent

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.